Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - Never make fun of someone for things they can't change.
 - You do not follow me because I am the strongest.
 Pax is.
 You do not follow me because I am the brightest.
 Mustang is.
 You follow me because you do not know where you are going.
 I do. - **Darrow, Red Rising**
 - Respect yourself enough to walk away anything that no longer serves you, grows you or makes you happy.
-- Remember you’ll always regret what you didn’t do rather than what you did.
+- Remember you’ll always regret what you didn't do rather than what you did.
 - I want to know who they were, help them be who they are, and be there for who they will be.
 - These mountains that you are carrying, you were only supposed to climb. - **Najwa Zebian**
 - Some people die at 25 and aren't buried until 75. - **Benjamin Franklin**